-Let's start this article by stating a simple fact: Healthy skin isn't possible without a functioning lipid barrier.
+Let's start by stating this simple fact: Healthy, clear, and glowing skin is not possible without a functioning lipid barrier.

-What's the lipid barrier and what does it do?
+What is the lipid barrier, and what does it do?

-Otherwise known as the Stratum Corneum or moisture barrier, the lipid barrier is the outermost layer of our skin and is made of Ceramides, Cholesterol and fatty acids; as well as dead skin cells.
+Otherwise known as the Stratum Corneum or moisture barrier, the lipid barrier is the outermost layer of our skin and is made of Ceramides, Cholesterol fatty acids, and dead skin cells.

 - Permeability: preventing loss of water, electrolytes and minerals.

-- Protection against the invasion of microorganisms, allergens and pathogens.
+- Protects against the invasion of microorganisms, allergens and pathogens.

-- Maintaining moisture balance in the inner layer of the skin.
+- Maintains moisture balance in the inner layers of the skin.

-- A healthy lipid barrier provides a youthful glow.
+- When healthy, the lipid barrier provides a youthful glow.

 What are the factors that compromise the skin's lipid barrier?